KM3NeT: Scientific results

-With the partial detector configurations the KM3NeT collaboration has already published results in peer-reviewed scientific journals, among which:
+With the partial detector configurations the KM3NeT collaboration has already published results in peer-reviewed scientific journals, among which are:

 With only six lines of the ORCA detector, the atmospheric oscillation parameters were measured to be sin^{2}(θ_{23}) = 0.51±+0.04, and ∆m^{2}_{31} = 2.18±+0.25 × 10^{−3} eV^{2} $\cup$ { -2.25, -1.76 } × 10^{−3} eV^{2} at 68% CL.

 A search for neutrino counterparts was performed with KM3NeT data for the third observing run of the LIGO and Virgo gravitational wave interferometers in 2019–2020.
 Both searches yielded no significant excess for the sources in the gravitational wave catalogs.
 For each source, upper limits on the neutrino flux and on the total energy emitted in neutrinos in the respective energy ranges have been set.
 Stacking analyses of binary black hole mergers and neutron star-black hole mergers have also been performed to constrain the characteristic neutrino emission from these categories.

 With both 10 lines of ORCA, and 21 lines of ARCA installed, a follow-up study has been performed for the extraordinarily bright transient phenomenon detected by the Gamma-Ray Burst Monitor on October 9, 2022, by the Fermi satellite.
 No candidate neutrino events were found in coincidence with the gamma-ray burst location.
 Upper limits on the neutrino emission associated were presented.

 Many more studies have been published on: invisible neutrino decay, sterile neutrinos, non-standard neutrino interactions, searches for dark matter, quantum decoherence in neutrino oscillations, atmospheric muons, diffuse neutrino flux, point-like source emission, Starburst Galaxies, core collapse supernova, and combined analyses with other experiments like JUNO and CTA.

 Furthermore, based on detailed Monte Carlo simulations, prospects of the KM3NeT detectors for ORCA as well as ARCA are presented in for example publications: A complete list of KM3NET scientific and technical papers can be found on INSPIRE-HEP.
 KM3NeT is committed to Open Access publication.

 In 2025, researchers using the KM3NeT/ORCA detector began investigating quantum gravity by studying neutrino oscillations.
 The study aimed to detect signs of decoherence, a potential effect of quantum gravity.
 However, no evidence of decoherence was found, setting new upper limits on the strength of such effects, yet this research helped advance the search for quantum gravity, using neutrinos as a tool to explore the connection between quantum mechanics and gravity.